Windows 11 File Backup User Case

 - Access files and data you want anytime and anywhere

-How to Backup Files to External Hard Drive in Windows 11
+Automated Backup to External Drive in Windows 11: Step-by-Step

 If you need to backup files to external hard drive free in Windows 11, then you can use any of the 3 methods below to help you.
 You can choose the built-in tool that comes with Windows or reliable backup software.
 Then I'll introduce you the three different methods in turn.

-Method 1: Backup Files to External Hard Drive in Windows 11 with “File History”
+1. Backup to External Hard Drive in Windows 11 with “File History”

 The first method is to use the built-in software File History for Windows 11 file backup.
 It regularly backups files in the documents, music, pictures, videos, and desktop folders.
 Over time, you will have multiple backup copies.
 If the original files are lost, damaged, or deleted, you can restore them.
 You can follow the steps below.